Techmonkeys-se/deploy-k8s/README.md

 `ansible-playbook -i inventory/k8shosts deploy-k8s.yml`

 This playbook will installed all dependencies and requirerments.
 Then init the cluster.
+After installation is done `kubectl get nodes` will fail for a while because its restarting kubelet as a last step
 ## Adding a node
 ------------
 - Add the node to inventory/k8shosts correct group